Employment Insurance Coverage Survey (EICS)

 3) persons not in the labour force during the reference week but with some employment during the two years prior to the reference week and all mothers not working (including on maternity leave) and not looking for work;

-4) persons employed full-time during the reference week and who started their current job during the previous two months and
+4) persons employed full-time during the reference week and who started their current job during the previous three months and

 5) mothers of infants less than one year old, who worked during the reference week.

-One hundred percent of the available LFS sample available is kept for some stratum and a sub-sample of 70 or 50% is taken for others, using simple random sampling.
-In order to reduce the response burden within the household, a maximum of three persons per household are selected.
+Among the remaining in-scope records, all of the available LFS sample is kept for some strata, with a sub-sample of 50% for others, and 20% for one, using simple random sampling.
+In order to reduce the response burden within the household, a maximum of two persons per household are selected, with the exception of cases where three selected members of the household are all unemployed (the limit is then three).

 Responding to this survey is voluntary.